3 Ways to Train Almost Any Trick or Behavior

 4. Verbal cue only

-See the Sit and Down page for a great example of how to use luring.
+See the Spin page or the Sit and Down page for a great example of how to use luring.

 Shaping is rewarding bigger and bigger steps toward the goal behavior.

 This is a great choice for more complicated behaviors or ones that your dog is getting frustrated with.
 Good examples include rolling over, stay, and even "bring me a soda"!